abbradar/netwire/README.md

 called *stepping*.

-As an FRP developer you assume a continuous time model, so you don't observe this stepping process, but it can be useful to know that wire execution is actually a discrete process.
+As an FRP developer you assume a continuous time model, so you don't observe this stepping process from the point of view of your reactive application, but it can be useful to know that wire execution is actually a discrete process.

-The first argument determines how often to show its value.
-Zero means that it is shown as often as possible, i.e. after each step.
-A value of 1000 means that it is only shown at each 1000th step.
-In general just use zero.

-The second argument is a lot more interesting.
+The first argument of `testWire` needs some explanation.
 It is a recipe for state deltas.
 In the above example we have just used `pure ()`, meaning that we don't use anything stateful from the outside world, particularly we don't use a clock.
+From the type signature it is also clear that this sets `s = ()`.

-The third argument is the wire to run.
+The second argument is the wire to run.
 The input type is quantified meaning that it needs to be polymorphic in its input type.
 In other words it means that the wire does not depend on any other reactive value.
-The underlying monad is also quantified basically meaning that the wire must not have any monadic effects.
-For example you will notice that trying to run a wire with $m = \mathrm{IO}$ will result in a type error.
+The underlying monad is `Identity` with the obvious meaning that this wire cannot have any monadic effects.

-The following application just displays the number of seconds passed since program start:
+The following application just displays the number of seconds passed since program start (with some subsecond precision):

-    wire :: (HasTime t s, Monad m) => Wire s () m a t wire = time
+    wire :: (HasTime t s) => Wire s () m a t wire = time

     main :: IO ()
-    main = testWire_ 0 clockSession_ wire
+    main = testWire clockSession_ wire

 Since this time the wire actually needs a clock we use `clockSession_` as the second argument: